numericelements/curves-and-surfaces/README.md

 # Serve your app:
 Open the file index.html in your browser

-# Install all development tools dependencies
+# Install development tools dependencies (webpack and mocha)
 $ npm i

 # Build your app: